dusan-nemec/light-matrix/README.md

-# light-matrix
+# light-net
-Lightweight 2D matrix library in C++ for embedded applications using only standard libraries.
+Lightweight 2D matrix and AI library in C++ for embedded applications using only standard libraries.